25+ Ideas for Creating Halloween Family Fun at Home

-So many of my favorite childhood memories are of Halloween family fun: sorting and trading candy with my sister, dressing up as Debbie Gibson (it was the ’80s!) and freaking out at the kid dressed (extra authentically!) as Freddy Krueger.
-My girls love it, too—they start brainstorming costumes in spring and our attic stores twice as much Halloween décor as Christmas.
+So many of my favorite childhood memories are of Halloween family fun: sorting and trading candy with my sister, dressing up and freaking out at the kid dressed (extra authentically!) as Freddy Krueger.
+My girls love it, too—they start brainstorming costumes in spring and our attic stores twice as much Halloween decor as Christmas.

 Inspired?
 Create and share by tagging @HallmarkStores.